nedumay/CryptoList/README.md

 # CryptoList <img src="https://img.shields.io/badge/version-1.0.0-green" alt="App Version">
 A tutorial project on displaying a list of cryptocurrencies with temporary updates.
+Update app: 23.08.2024

 Application сapabilities:
 1. View a list of popular cryptocurrencies.